s9e/TextFormatter/docs/Description.md

 * Attribute control

 	* Tags can have attributes.
-The same way BBCodes and HTML elements have a 1:1 relation to tags, BBCode attributes and HTML attributes have a 1:1 to *tag attributes*
+The same way BBCodes and HTML elements have a 1:1 relation to tags, BBCode attributes and HTML attributes have a 1:1 relation to *tag attributes*
 	* Attributes can be optional or required.
 A missing or invalid attribute invalidates its tag if it's required
 	* Attributes can have a default value
 	* Attributes can have any number of filters used for validation, sanitization, or any kind of transformation